Azure-Samples/java-microservices-aks-lab/docs/03_openlab_monitoring_aks.md

 ## Instructions

-In this challenge, you will:
+In this lab, you will:

 - Inspect your AKS service in the Azure Portal
 - Configure AKS monitoring